zhangchengchuan/tp-1/docs/DeveloperGuide.md

 #### Implementation
 Similar to the commands available in AB3, a user is able to add, edit, delete, find and list links and is implemented as the `AddLinkCommand`,`EditLinkCmmand`, `DeleteLinkCommand`, `FindLinkCommand` and `ListLinkCommand` respectively.
-We also implemented a `OpeLinkCommand` to open the filepath using system default app or the website URL in a browser.
+We also implemented a `OpenLinkCommand` to open the filepath using system default app or the website URL in a browser.

 ![AddTaskActivityDiagram](images/OpenLinkActivityDiagram.png) <br>